What is the Detroit Urban Craft Fair?

 Please notify us as soon as possible if you are unable to make the event.
 All fees – application and vendors – are non-refundable once they reach us.

-A $10, non-refundable application fee, is due with application submission.
+A $15, non-refundable application fee, is due with application submission.
+This fee pays our jury for the work they do reviewing and voting on each individual application.
 Applications that do not include a paid fee will be automatically disqualified and will not be judged.

 What is the cost to vend?

-$175, non-refundable vendor fee, which consists of one 8 x 8-foot space, one 6-foot table, and two chairs.
-For an additional $50 ($225 total), you may request a corner space, which consists of one 8 x 8-foot space, two 6-foot tables, and two chairs.
-Corner spaces are limited and are on a first request basis upon acceptance.
-Please note: We will not reserve corner spots until after you have been accepted into the fair.
-Requests for a corner spot in your application will not be fulfilled.
+$375, non-refundable vendor fee, which consists of one 6 x 8-foot space, one 6-foot table, and two chairs.
+For an additional $100 ($475 total), you may request a corner space, which consists of one 6 x 8-foot space, two 6-foot tables, and two chairs.
+Corner booths will be selected by our jury.

-Payment information and deadlines for your booth fee is included in your acceptance notice.
+Payment information and deadlines for your booth fee are included in your acceptance notice.

 Application fees, booth fees, sponsorship money and any other additional payments are non-refundable.
 No exceptions.